brainfartlab/brainfartlab.github.io/_posts/joy-of-building/quiz-craft/2023-07-19-machine-learning.markdown

 ### Relevancy

 We discussed filtering out irrelevant documents before, but perhaps we should take the Wikipedia approach with their "disambiguation" pages.
-If they provide "Steve Carl" as a keyword, they're referring to a wrester, not to the show "Family Matters" with two characters named Steve (Urkel) and Carl.
+If a player provides "Steve Carl" as a keyword, they're likely referring to a wrester, not to the show "Family Matters" with two characters named Steve (Urkel) and Carl.

 ### Less wrong wrong answers